-The classic Tarte Tatin is typically made using apples, but you can try different fruits like pears, peaches, and even savory ingredients like tomatoes.
-It’s all about experimenting and finding your flavor groove.
+The classic Tarte Tatin is typically made with apples.
+You can try different fruits like pears, peaches, and even savory ingredients like tomatoes.

-To make the Apple Tatin Cake, you need to caramelize the fruit in butter and sugar before baking it with a layer of pastry crust on top.
-Once baked, the dessert is inverted onto a serving plate, revealing the caramelized fruit on top and the golden-brown pastry crust below.
+To make the Apple Tatin Cake, caramelize the fruit in butter and sugar.
+The apples are covered with pastry and baked until golden brown.
+The baked tart is inverted onto a plate.
+This reveals caramelized fruit on top of the pastry.

 Apple Tarte Tatin